People

 2. Krishnamurti H. & Forestell (Under Review).
 The Role of Vegetarianism, Gender, and Food Choice Motivations on Vegetable Intake among University Students.
 Journal of American College Health

-3. Krishnamurti, H., & Dodge, T. (2023).
+4. Krishnamurti, H., & Dodge, T. (2023).
 How does feeling anxious and lonely impact of simultaneous alcohol and marijuana use.
 Working paper.

-Undergraduate Research Assistants (Fall 2023-Spring 2024)
+Current Undergraduate Research Assistants (Spring 2024-Fall 2024)

 • Saba Rentia (Fall 2023, Spring 2024)